Toronto Police Service: Controversies

 In 2007, the Toronto Police were involved in an international incident in which their members pepper-sprayed, tasered, and handcuffed members of the Chilean national soccer team in an attempt to keep control of crowds after their semi-final match in the 2007 FIFA U-20 World Cup.
 A police spokesman explained on CBC Radio on the program Here and Now that police took action against individual members of the Chilean team when they "displayed aggressive behavior" by vandalizing a bus and arguing with fans.
 The actions of the police were criticized by the TV and print media in Chile, and initially also in Canada.
 FIFA president Sepp Blatter later apologized to the Toronto mayor for the incident, and instigated disciplinary action against the officials and players of the Chilean team.
 In response to the recommendations of the coroner's inquest jury, former chief Bill Blair recommended that all plainclothes police officers be issued arm bands and raid jackets bearing the word police in an effort to increase their visibility in critical situations.
 Unmarked cars, which were already equipped with a plug-in police light, were to be supplied with additional emergency equipment, including a siren package.
 The proposals were phased within three years.
 In 2008, undercover officers also must wear, carry or have access to standard police use-of-force options such as pepper spray and batons.'

 In 2013, 18-year-old Sammy Yatim was shot and killed by Constable James Forcillo on the 505 Dundas streetcar after threatening other passengers and the police with a knife.
 On August 19, 2013, Forcillo was charged with second-degree murder.
 In January 2016, Forcillo was convicted of attempted murder.
-In January 2016, four Toronto Police officers were arrested and charged with nine counts of obstructing justice and eight counts of perjury.
+Four Toronto Police officers were arrested and charged with nine counts of obstructing justice and eight counts of perjury.

 In 2020, Constable Peter Roberts was arrested and charged with obtaining sexual services for consideration from persons under 18 years of age.

+In February 2026, York Regional Police arrested 8 current and former Toronto Police officers following the Project South probe into corruption and organized crime.
+The officers are accused of "bribery, obstruction of justice, drug trafficking, theft of personal property, breach of trust and the unauthorized access and distribution of confidential information."
+The probe began in June 2025 following the discovery of a conspiracy to murder a senior corrections officer at an Ontario detention centre.